-Gems: A general data structure for d-dimensional triangulations
+Gems: A general data structure for colored d-dimensional triangulations

-Arnaldo J. Montagner and Jorge Stolfi Institute of Computing, State University of Campinas, 13081-970 Campinas, SP. arnaldom@liv.ic.unicamp.br, stolfi@ic.unicamp.br
+Arnaldo J. Montagner and Jorge Stolfi

+Institute of Computing, State University of Campinas, 13081-970 Campinas, SP. arnaldom@liv.ic.unicamp.br, stolfi@ic.unicamp.br

-Abstract: We describe in detail a novel data structure for d-dimensional triangulations.
+Abstract: We describe in detail a novel data structure to represent the topology of d-dimensional triangulations.
 In an arbitrary d-dimensional triangulation, there are d! ways in which a specific facet of an simplex can be glued to a specific facet of another simplex.
-Therefore, in data structures for general d-dimensional triangulations, this information must be encoded using $\lceil \log_2(d!) \rceil$ bits for each adjacent pair of simplices.
-We study a special class of triangulations, called the colored triangulations, in which there is a only one way two simplices can share a specific facet.
+Therefore, in data structures for general d-dimensional triangulations, this information must be either encoded using $\lceil \log_2(d!) \rceil$ bits for each adjacent pair of simplices, or recomputed at each step by comparing the two sets of d+1 vertices.
+We consider a special class of triangulations, called the colored triangulations, in which there is a only one way two simplices can share a specific facet.
 The gem data structure, described here, makes use of this fact to greatly simplify the repertoire of elementary topological operators.
+The gem data structure is similar to previous data structures for n-dimensional maps based on barycentric subdivision, but is generalized to a much wider class of triangulations.
+Although colored triangulations are a proper subset of all triangulations, the gem data structure is adequate for many applications, such as adaptive mesh construction.